dani-lbnl/resting/README.md

 ### What is this repository for? ###

-* Code for the "ACTS: Amplifying COVID-19 Testing and Surveillance" project
+* Code for the "REST Interface Generator (RESTInG)" project
 * "webserver" directory: context for Docker image containing
     * "apache" directory: Apache 2 configuration files
     * "website" directory: Django website source code
 * "postgres" directory: context for Docker image containing PostgreSQL configuration
-* "client" directory: Python 3 module for simplifying client access to web server using Django REST framework
+* "utils" directory: Python 3 module for simplifying client access to web server using Django REST framework
 * "doc" directory: Sphinx documentation for the code in this repository

 ### How do I get set up? ###